shlondon/Gender-gap-in-entrepreneurship/README.md

 	2.2.
 Download [RStudio](https://www.rstudio.com/).
 Integrated Development Enviroment (IDE) that facilitates the use of R.

 	2.3.
-Download the 'shiny' package.
-You can do it, using Rstudio (you can also do it in R, but it is recommended to work directly on RStudio), using the following line of code 'install.package ("shiny")'.
-Then load the library with the code 'library (shiny)'.
+Download the `shiny` package.
+You can do it, using Rstudio (you can also do it in R, but it is recommended to work directly on RStudio), using the following line of code `install.package("shiny")`.
+Then load the library with the code `library(shiny)`.

 	2.4.
 Run the web application on your computer.
 Do it with the following code: shiny :: runGitHub (repo = "Gender-gap-in-entrepreneurship", username = "shlondon")

 	2.5.
 Enjoy it   :D

+* Please do not forget to quote this application.
+You can do this as:
+	+ Londoño-Restrepo, S.H.
+(2017) Gender gap in entrepreneurship.
+Web Application.